flug/flug/README.md

 ![flug it's me](images/flug.png)

-**Hi I'm Flug, I'm a PHP backend developer with about ten years of experience and I love open-source and knowledge sharing.**
+**Hi I'm Flug and I'm a PHP backend developer with about ten years of experience and I love open-source and knowledge sharing.**
 **I used to be a cook, then an industrial maintenance technician and finally a developer.**
 **I share a maximum of the knowledge I accumulate over time to share it with whoever wants to benefit from it.**